Charles-Wefso-Turing-Projects/redux-ideabox/README.md

 ### Setup

-This app was created using the `create-react-app` boilerplate.
+This app is an IdeaBox built using Redux.

 #### Install Dependencies
 `npm install`